Modern Love Songs CoverModern Love Songs Cover

 Available on:

-Amazon | iTunes | CD Baby | Perfect Enemy Records
+Amazon | Apple Music | CD Baby | Perfect Enemy Records

 This recording appears on And He'll Be Mine: Love Songs by Gay American Composers, Perfect Enemy Records PER-1 (New York, 2016), with the complete Modern Love Songs cycle and works by David Del Tredici, Zachary Wadsworth, Darien Scott Shulman, and Dennis Tobenski.